Reports

 ETF expense ratios are becoming more competitive in Australia with the fee war expected to continue.

-VAS is the most profitable ETF, earning over $11.8 million in revenue per year given its large share of the Australian share ETF pie, more than enough to be sustainable.
+VAS is the most profitable ETF, earning approximately $12.7 million in revenue per year given its large share of the Australian share ETF pie, more than enough to be sustainable.

 Read more here about how Stockspot takes the guesswork out of choosing ETFs and builds you a diversified portfolio online.

-The 3 lowest cost ETFs are now within 0.01% p.a. of each other on fees.
-That’s great news because costs are one of the only factors you can fully control when investing in Australian shares.
+The 3 lowest cost ETFs are now within 0.01% p.a. of each other on fees, which is great news for investors, as costs are one of the only factors you can fully control when investing in Australian shares.
 The less you pay a fund, the more of the returns you keep in your pocket.

 That said, costs have converged to the point where investors need to carefully consider other factors including the funds’ commercial viability, liquidity and track record.